This Symphony is an experiment in obliterating the distinction between major

 of appoggiaturas simultaneously.

-It is also an experiment in the utmost concision of form, which experiment may have been carried to counterproductive extremes.
-The forms are not merely condensed, but their various sections are also elided to a degree that sometimes obscures their essential responsibilities, rather than clarifying them.
-At the premiere, the audience was misled by the radically compressed timescale, and mistook the end of the whole work for the end of the (rather wayward!) "first movement" of a much larger composition--a catastrophic failure of signposting.
+It is also an experiment in the utmost concision of form -- which experiment was, in the 1979 version, carried to counterproductive extremes.
+The forms were not merely concise (arguably a good thing), but elliptical (not even arguably a good thing).
+Their various sections were elided to a degree that obscured their essential responsibilities.
+At the premiere, the audience was misled, not by the radically compressed timescale per se, but by the ellipticality of the musical arguments, and mistook the end of the whole work for the end of the (rather wayward!) "first movement" of a much larger composition--a catastrophic failure of signposting.